 Another highlight was when Groupon acquired Living Social.
 Myself and a principal engineer led the engineering side of the project, which relied on multiple engineering teams who were not directly reporting to us.
 I had to learn how to lead with influence.
 I also had to make decisions about engineering pieces that my team hadn’t built, or in some cases that I didn’t know properly.
 This led me to develop an engineering instinct that ultimately shaped my trajectory.

 Finally, I moved to San Francisco a couple years back and started at Mode Analytics as Director of Engineering.
-When I started I had a very small team, and when I left earlier this month, I had five teams with engineering managers on each of them.
+When I started, I had a very small team, and when I left, I had five teams with engineering managers on each of them.
 It was a very good experience joining at an early stage and helping to grow and scale the team.

-What advice would you give people thinking about pursuing a career in engineering or a career change to engineering?
-Or career transition to engineering management?
+What advice would you give people thinking about a career in engineering?

 For anyone looking to transition into engineering management, it requires a shift in perspective.
 As an engineer, we focus on building, quality, design, architecture, and ensuring we build in an optimized way.
 In engineering management, what used to be a singular focus becomes one part of your job.
 The more you grow, the less and less you get time to do that part individually, and the more and more you need to ensure that your team is accomplishing that work with your help.